deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 “If you defer investing your time and energy until you see that you need to, chances are it will already be too late.” - Clayton Christensen

+A tool is as powerful as a person wielding it.
+The tool is only as effective as the skilfulness of the hands that wield it.
+A tool is only as good as the person using it.

 ## End